Skip to main content

 Worker Relationship Management (WRM)

 Raytio's Worker Relationship Management (WRM) module describes every worker — human or AI — and everything required to spin one up: role, template, system prompt, model stack, and toolset.
-WRM brings structured worker identity and resource management into the platform with the same encryption, access control, and multi-tenancy guarantees as the rest of Raytio.
+WRM brings structured worker identity and resource management into the platform with the same access control and multi-tenancy guarantees as the rest of Raytio.